 A. Career and technical programs are available on a part-time basis at Locklin Technical College to 11th and 12th grade students enrolled in a Santa Rosa County high school.
 The student must be in good standing at their home school.
-Students earn elective or equally rigorous academic credits (as specified by the Florida Department of Education) that will apply towards graduation requirements, as well as, qualify for Bright Futures Gold Seal Scholarships.
+Students may earn three (3) elective or equally rigorous academic credits (as specified by the Florida Department of Education) per year that will apply towards graduation requirements, as well as, qualify for Bright Futures Gold Seal Scholarships.
 This training is provided at no cost to high school students.
-Enrollment is limited to space available in the program.
+For CTE dual enrollment requirements, see Section 6.645 D. Enrollment is limited to space available in the program.

 Requests for part-time students to deviate from the number of courses allowed for an academic year will be reviewed on an individual basis.
-For a request to be granted, both the district grade level director and the post-secondary institution must endorse the request.
+In order for a request to be granted, both the district grade level director and the post-secondary institution must endorse the request.